JacksonReynolds/sinatra-to-do-project/README.md

 After that, try running `rake db:migrate` in your terminal to make sure the database is set up.
 If nothing happens or the migrations are run, great!
 You should be good to go.

-## Running Route Rally
+## Running Sinatra To-Do List Manager

 Run `shotgun` from your terminal and navigate to `localhost:9393` in your browser of choice.
-You will need to set up a username nad password for yourself in order to be able ot create to-do lists.
+You will need to set up a username and password for yourself in order to be able ot create to-do lists.

 ## Contributors Guide